Lucas-Erkana/Vet-clinic/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [Vet Clinic Database] <a name="about-project"></a>
+# 📖 Vet Clinic Database <a name="about-project"></a>

-Vet Clinic Database is a relational database to store animals' information, insert data and query data for processing.
+1. Vet Clinic Database is a relational database to store animals' information, insert data and query data for processing.

-In this project, records will be updated and deleted.
+2. In this project, records will be updated and deleted.
 Aggregate functions and GROUP BY will be used to answer analytical questions.

+3. In this project new tables and a foreign key columns will be added to the existing animals table to model one-to-many relationships.
+Afterward, JOIN will be used to query the data.

 ## 🛠 Built With <a name="built-with"></a>